Plug-in electric vehicles in France

-The adoption of plug-in electric vehicles in the France is actively supported by the French government through a bonus–malus system through which provides subsidies towards the purchase of all-electric vehicles and plug-in hybrids with low emissions.
+The adoption of plug-in electric vehicles in France is actively supported by the French government through a bonus–malus system through which provides subsidies towards the purchase of all-electric vehicles and plug-in hybrids with low emissions.
 The government also provides non-monetary incentives; subsidies for the deployment of charging infrastructure; and long term regulations with specific targets.
 Additionally, France passed a law in December 2019 to phase out sales of cars that burn fossil fuels by 2040.

 As of December 2021, a total of 786,274 light-duty plug-in electric vehicles have been registered in France since 2010, consisting of 512,178 all-electric passenger cars and commercial vans, and 274,096 plug-in hybrids.
 Of these, over 50,000 were fully electric light commercial vehicles.
 The split among type of powertrain is influenced by the rules of the government subsidies, which favors pure electric vehicles over plug-in hybrids.

 The plug-in passenger car segment attained a market share of 0.5% in 2013, rose to 1.2% in 2015, 2.2% in 2018, and climbed to 2.8% in 2019.
 Despite the global strong decline in car sales brought by the COVID-19 pandemic, plug-in electric car sales in France achieved a record market share of 11.2% in 2020, and then 18.3% in 2021.
 A record of 315,978 light-duty plug-in vehicles were registered in 2021, up 62% from 2020, and the light-duty plug-in segment's market share rose to 15.1% in 2021.

 As of December 2019, France listed as the world's second largest market after China for light-duty electric commercial vehicles, with a stock of 49,340 utility vans in circulation.
 The market share of all-electric utility vans attained 1.2% of new vans registered in 2014, rose to 1.8% in 2018, but declined to 1.7% in 2019.

 The Renault Zoe has led all-electric car sales in France since 2013, and is the country's all-time best selling plug-in electric car with more than 100,000 units registered through June 2020.
 The electric utility van segment has been led by the Renault Kangoo Z.E. with over 21,000 units sold through February 2019.